One-Week Summer Medicine Program

 Top 101 Summer Camps & Programs, How-To-Learn.com • Top Biomedical Engineering, 2017, InsiderMonkey.com

-These questions and more will be answered when students navigate the exciting world of infectious diseases.
-Students will explore the diseases that have shaped the past and continue to shape the world of medicine today.
+Students will look to the past, exploring the diseases that shaped the world of medicine today.
 They will simulate disease transmission and learn the history of epidemiology through hands-on lab work and concrete examples.

 This one-week summer program is designed for teens interested in pre-med.

-Students will learn about the various kinds of infectious diseases that exist, the transmission and contamination process, as well as differentiating between viruses, pathogens, worms, and bacteria.
+Students will learn about the various kinds of infectious diseases that exist and how they are transmitted.
+Students will also learn how to differentiate between viruses, pathogens, worms, and bacteria.
 They will observe how these diseases have evolved over the course of time in terms of severity, resistance to methods of eradication, and become familiar with different strains and species of these diseases.
 Students will acquire knowledge valuable not only in scientific fields such as medicine and epidemiology, but analyze the effect on public safety and health on a global scale.

 ‘Our teacher explained each concept clearly and answered each of our questions thoroughly.
 I really enjoyed the program; from the labs, discussions and to watching the videos!
 I believe that the one week program contagion was very informative and educative and I loved every aspect of it.’